stefanzweifel/laravel-stats/README.md

 ### Installing

-The easiest way to install the the script is by using composer.
+The easiest way to install the the pacakge is by using composer.

 ```shell
 composer require wnx/laravel-stats